 VAFA202 Figure Drawing

-Department of The Arts: Drawing: Second Year
+Department of Arts and Communication: Drawing: Second Year

 - I. Course Number and Title

 - VAFA202 Figure Drawing

 - II.
 Number of Credits

 - VAFA103 (C or better) or Permission of the Arts Department

 - In addition to class studio time, students work five (5) hours outside of class each week.
 Nude models are used in class.

 - VI.
 Catalog Course Description